alddesign/crudkit/doc/crudkit-apidoc-user/files/CrudkitServiceProvider.php.txt

 			]
 		);

-		/*
-		deny everything except
-		-viewing list of books and authors
+		//deny everything except: -viewing list of books and authors
-		*/
 		$restrictionSet2 =
 		new RestrictionSet
 		('deny-all',